berti-tech/berti-tech/README.md

 ### **What I'm All About**
 🚀 Automation enthusiast leveraging Playwright to deliver flawless web testing experiences.
 Passionate about web technologies, with a particular fondness for JavaScript ecosystems.

 🔍 Exploring new AI products and pushing boundaries.
-Currently, diving deep into crafting aesthetic interfaces while ensuring their robustness through automation testing with Playwright.
+Currently, diving deep into crafting aesthetic user interfaces while ensuring their robustness through automation testing with Playwright.

 ### Tech Stack
 `React` `JavaScript` `MongoDB` `Express.js` `Node.js` `Python` `Next.js` `Playwright`